microsoft/pai/README.md

 The [admin manual](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/README.html) is a comprehensive guide for cluster administrators, it covers (but not limited to) the following contents:

 - **Installation and upgrade**.
-The installation is based on Kubespray, and here is the [system requirements](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/installation-guide.html#installation-requirements).
+The installation is based on Kubespray, and here are the [system requirements](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/installation-guide.html#installation-requirements).
 OpenPAI provides an [installation guide](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/installation-guide.html) to facilitate the installation.

-  If you are considering upgrade from older version to the latest v1.0.0, please refer to the table below for a brief comparison between `v0.14.0` and the `v1.0.0`.
+  If you are considering upgrading from an older version to the latest v1.0.0, please refer to the table below for a brief comparison between `v0.14.0` and the `v1.0.0`.
 More detail about the upgrade considerations can be found [upgrade guide](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/upgrade-guide.html).

   |                   | `v0.14.0`                | `v1.0.0`                |
   | ----------------- | ------------------------ | ----------------------- |